WBC is a contemporary, vibrant Christian church located in the Airlie Beach area. We are part of the Baptist community of churches.

 Elders – Board – Pastor – Worship – Community – Outreach – Youth

-This doesn’t mean that he runs the show or does all the work.
+This doesn’t mean that he runs everything or does all the work.
 But he does do a lot simply because we support him so that he has time to do stuff.
 Some of things that Craig does are:

 - Plays a key role in shaping the direction of the WBC